 Immediately communicate with the Project Manager and Deputy Minister of the MoILHSA in charge of the Project implementation in case of any incident or accident related to or having an impact on the Project which has, or is likely to have, a significant adverse effect on the affected communities, the public or workers, and facilitate prompt reporting on such incident or accident to the WB in accordance with the ESF Standards of the WB, the ESCP and the ESMF.

-Cooperating with the regular implementation support missions of the WB, and providing contributions to the missions’ work as requested;
+Cooperating with the regular implementation support missions of the WB and the AIIB, and providing contributions to the missions’ work as requested;

-Any other activities in relation with the implementation of the Project requiring professional involvement of an social standards specialist.
+Any other activities in relation with the implementation of the Project requiring professional involvement of a social standards specialist.

 V. REPORTING OBLIGATIONS